Social-Evolution-and-Behavior/anTraX/docs/jaaba.md

 ![expdir structure](images/jaaba_directory_structure.png "jaaba directory structure")

+### JAABA perframe features

+JAABA computed a long list of perframe features (see the [JAABA original publication](https://www.nature.com/articles/nmeth.2281), supplementary material section 13  for full details).
+Many of these features are not valid for multi-animal tracklets (e.g. kinematic features and appearance features).
+Therefore, anTraX will write NaN values for these features in frames that corresponds to multi-animal tracklets.

 ### anTraX-specific perframe features

-In addition to JAABA's list of perframe features (see the [JAABA original publication](https://www.nature.com/articles/nmeth.2281), supplementary material section 13  for full details), anTraX will also include an additional set of features:
+In addition to JAABA's list of perframe features, anTraX will also include an additional set of features:

 * *antrax_blob_area*: The real blob area as reported by the segmentation algorithm.
 * *antrax_dblob_area*: The derivative of the real blob area.